dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/SessionUser.md

 usually the creating user, although the database owner could be the creator as well.

-For information about definer's and invoker's rights, see [`CREATE FUNCTION` statement](sqlref_statements_createfunction.html).
+For information about definer's and invoker's rights, see &nbsp;[`CREATE FUNCTION` statement](sqlref_statements_createfunction.html).

 ## Syntax